jason-j-MSFT/lab/README.md

 Layout and content of ACL in the Squid configuration files Terms and Utilities:

-squid.conf
+* squid.conf
-acl
+* acl
-http_access
+* http_access

-Implementing Nginx as a web server and a reverse proxy Install and configure a reverse proxy server, Nginx.
+## Implementing Nginx as a web server and a reverse proxy
+### Install and configure a reverse proxy server, Nginx.
 Basic configuration of Nginx as a HTTP server is included.

-Key Knowledge Areas:
+**Key Knowledge Areas:**

 Nginx
 Reverse Proxy
 Basic Web Server
 Terms and Utilities:

-/etc/nginx/
+* /etc/nginx/
-nginx
+* nginx

-File Sharing
+# File Sharing

-SAMBA Server Configuration
+## SAMBA Server Configuration

-Set up a Samba server for various clients.
-This objective includes setting up Samba as a standalone server as well as integrating Samba as a member in an Active Directory.
-Furthermore, the configuration of simple CIFS and printer shares is covered.
-Also covered is a configuring a Linux client to use a Samba server.
-Troubleshooting installations is also tested.
+### Set up a Samba server for various clients.
+Setting up Samba as a standalone server as well as integrating Samba as a member in an Active Directory.
+Configuration of simple CIFS and printer shares.
+Configuring a Linux client to use a Samba server.
+Troubleshooting installations.

-Key Knowledge Areas:
+**Key Knowledge Areas:**

 Samba 4 documentation
 Samba 4 configuration files